Aggregation Trees: Aggregation trees

 However, GATE estimates may show some bias if we use the same data to construct the tree and to estimate (\ref{equation_randomized_experiments_ols})--(\ref{equation_observational_studies_ols}), leading to invalid inference.
-One way out is to grow \open honest" trees \citep[][]{athey2016recursive}.
+One way out is to grow \open honest" trees \parencite{athey2016recursive}.
 Honesty is a subsample-splitting technique that requires that different observations are used to form the subgroups and estimate the GATEs.
 For this purpose, we split the observed sample into a training sample $\trainingSample$ and an honest sample $\honestSample$ of arbitrary sizes.
 We use $\trainingSample$ to estimate $\cate{\cdot}$ and construct the sequence of groupings and, for a particular grouping $\tree_{\alpha}$, we use $\honestSample$ to estimate (\ref{equation_randomized_experiments_ols})--(\ref{equation_observational_studies_ols}).
 This way, the asymptotic properties of GATE estimates are the same as if the groupings had been exogenously given.
-Therefore, we can use the estimated standard errors to conduct valid inference as usual, e.g., by constructing conventional confidence intervals.
-However, honesty generally comes at the expense of a larger mean squared error, as fewer observations are used to estimate $\estimatedCate{\cdot}$, construct the tree, and compute GATE estimates.
+Therefore, we can use the estimated standard errors to conduct valid inference as usual, e.g., by constructing conventional confidence intervals.\footnote{\ When the number of reported groups $|\tree_{\alpha}|$ is large, it is prudent to account for multiplicity across GATEs \parencite[see, e.g.,][]{bargagli2022heterogeneous}, for example by adjusting $p$-values to account for multiple hypothesis testing controlling the familywise error rate \parencite[see, e.g.,][]{holm1979multiple, hochberg1988sharper, hommel1988stagewise, romano2005exact} or the false discovery rate \parencite[see, e.g.,][]{benjamini1995controlling, benjamini2001control}.
+If the partition becomes so fine that interpretability is compromised, an alternative is to summarize heterogeneity along a low-dimensional effect modifier---essentially shifting the estimand from GATEs to a \open reduced-dimensional" CATE. \textcite{fan2022estimation} provide estimators and uniform inference procedures for the reduced-dimensional CATE.} However, honesty generally comes at the expense of a larger mean squared error, as fewer observations are used to estimate $\estimatedCate{\cdot}$, construct the tree, and compute GATE estimates.